gve-sw/gve_devnet_webex_calling_partner_report/README.md

 If the email functionality is enabled, all recipients will receive a copy of the report.
 The email will look like:

 ![](IMAGES/example_email.png)

+Any report errors encountered (ex: 403 API Response) are written to a date-stamped log file in the `logs` folder.
+Please consult the relevant log if data is missing from the report.

 **Optional**: A cronjob (Linux) can be created to periodically run `report.py`.
 Please consult `crontab.txt` for more information.